ML & AI

 How VectorFin Uses This

-VectorFin computes 768-dimensional embeddings for every chunk of every earnings call transcript and SEC filing using the gemini-embedding-2-preview model.
+VectorFin computes 768-dimensional embeddings for every chunk of every earnings call transcript using the gemini-embedding-2-preview model (SEC filing embeddings are in preview / coming soon).
 These are stored as Apache Iceberg tables at:

 gs://vectorfinancials-data/warehouse/embeddings/transcripts/

-X-API-Key: <your-key>The returned vectors can be used for semantic search across filings, quarter-over-quarter drift analysis (see sentiment_drift signals), or feeding into your own downstream models.
+The returned vectors can be used for semantic search across filings, quarter-over-quarter narrative drift analysis (cosine distance between consecutive quarters' embeddings), or feeding into your own downstream models.

 Code Example